HudsonSoutheyGordon/GameDev/README.md

 # GameDev
-A collection of the games I have worked on: forestree.
-Wi2ards, Desert Drift, and Air-O-Space
+A collection of some of the games I have worked on: forestree.
+Wi2ards, and Air-O-Space

 This repo is an overview of each of my gamedev projects.
 Unfortunately, I cannot host the source code for these out of respecting my teammates wishes, and contractual obligations but I still think it is worth demonstrating them here for my portfolio.
 If you are an interested collaborator or potential employer, I would be happy to share elements of the code privately.